spedduck22/Infinite-game/README.md

 # Infinite-game
 You must provide your API key from Claude for this to run.
-Look in the Main.py file and find the Main.py file to the thing (replace My_API_Key_Here).
+Look in the Main.py file and use ctr+f to find API_KEY and put your API key in the ''.